Denk (political party): Breakthrough and internal struggles

 Denk saw a breakthrough in the results from the 2017 Dutch general election which ensured that Kuzu and Öztürk retained their seats in parliament together with new arrival Farid Azarkan.

 In March 2020, Kuzu announced he was stepping down as party leader and was replaced by Azarkan.
 According to the party's board Kuzu allegedly had an extramarital affair in 2018 while magazine HP/De Tijd reported that Kuzu had displayed inappropriate behavior towards a female party employee.
 Kuzu denied the allegations and said Öztürk had carried out a "political fratricide attempt" on him.
 Media speculation for Kuzu's departure was likely a power struggle between him and party chairman Öztürk.
 Shortly afterwards it was announced that Azarkan called on the DENK party board, including Öztürk, to resign.
 The call was rejected by the board who said it was up to the party's members to determine its future.

 On the 6th of May 2020, Denk's board which effectively consisted only of Öztürk and Zahir Rana announced in a press statement that they had dismissed Azarkan as party leader.
 In response to the decision, Kuzu and all local faction leaders said that they fully supported Azarkan while Azarkan released a video on YouTube addressed to Öztürk in which he stated he would not consider resigning and called on him to step down.
 By 9 May, Kuzu, Azarkan, and Öztürk had reportedly resolved their differences and continued their positions in the party.
 However, a month later Öztürk resigned as chairman with immediate effect.
 Member of Parliament Metin Çelik and Denk municipal councilor Gürcü Polat were nominated and elected to form the interim board until the next party elections while lawyer Ejder Köse was appointed as the new party chairman.

+In 2021, the Islam Democrats party which had been active on the Hague Municipal Council merged into Denk.
+The Islam Democrats leadership also called on members of NIDA to join Denk.

 2022-present

 During the 2022 Dutch municipal elections Denk won representation in Rotterdam and Schiedam.
 In September 2023, Stephan van Baarle took over as party leader.
 Under Van Baarle, Denk put forward a new list of candidates which included Schiedam faction leader Doğukan Ergin and footballer Ismail el Abassi.
-The party retained the three seats during the 2023 Dutch general election.
+The party retained the three seats during the 2023 and 2025 general elections.